Active Substance: bevacizumab

-Avastin treatment should be supervised by a doctor who has experience in the use of cancer treatments.
+Avastin can only be obtained with a prescription and treatment should be supervised by a doctor who has experience in the use of cancer treatments.

 How does Avastin work?

-The active substance in Avastin, bevacizumab, is a monoclonal antibody.
-A monoclonal antibody is an antibody (a type of protein) that has been designed to recognise and attach to vascular endothelial growth factor (VEGF), a protein that circulates in the blood and makes blood vessels grow.
+The active substance in Avastin, bevacizumab, is a monoclonal antibody (a type of protein) that has been designed to recognise and attach to vascular endothelial growth factor (VEGF), a protein that circulates in the blood and makes blood vessels grow.
 By attaching to VEGF, Avastin stops it having an effect.
 As a result, the cancer cells cannot develop their own blood supply and are starved of oxygen and nutrients, helping to slow down the growth of tumours.

-In advanced or metastatic kidney cancer, the average progression-free survival was 10.2 months in the patients receiving Avastin and 5.4 months in those receiving placebo.
+In advanced or metastatic kidney cancer, Avastin plus interferon alfa-2a has been shown to increase progression-free survival in one study in 649 patients: the average progression-free survival was 10.2 months in the patients receiving Avastin plus interferon alfa-2a and 5.4 months in those receiving interferon alfa-2a.

 What is the risk associated with Avastin?

-The most common side effects with Avastin are hypertension (high blood pressure), fatigue or asthenia (weakness), diarrhoea and abdominal pain.
-The most serious side effects are gastrointestinal perforation (hole in the gut), haemorrhage (bleeding) and arterial thromboembolism (blood clots in the arteries).
+The most common side effects with Avastin are hypertension (high blood pressure), tiredness or asthenia (weakness), diarrhoea and abdominal (belly) pain.
+The most serious side effects are gastrointestinal perforation (hole in the gut wall), haemorrhage (bleeding) and arterial thromboembolism (blood clots in the arteries).
 For the full list of all side effects reported with Avastin, see the package leaflet.